Frequently Asked Questions about a holiday on North Uist

 Langass Lodge is a 20 minute drive and has a good licensed restaurant serving local produce and advance reservations are advisable.
 Other options for eating out are the Lochmaddy Hotel and the Berneray Bistro on Berneray.
-The Westford Inn (about 10 minutes drive from the cottage) serves good food and has been highly recommended.
+The Westford Inn (about 15minutes drive from the cottage) serves good food and has been highly recommended.

 How far is the nearest pub?

-The historic and award winning Westford Inn at Claddach Kirkibost reopened in 2015 and is a 10 minute drive from the cottage.
-They also serve food.
+The historic and award winning Westford Inn at Claddach Kirkibost reopened in 2015 and is a 15 minute drive from the cottage.

 How do I arrange a trip from the cottage to St Kilda?